epomatti/az-iotedge-troubleshooting/README.md

 It was possible to demonstrate that no impact occurred when removing the main certificate:

 <img src=".assets/connectivity1.png" width=600 />

+This is because the connectivity check will be limited to TCP, the application layer is not verified.

 Re-create the certificate: